Document Type : Original Article

 Authors' contributions

-SMKA is the principal surgeon and who suggests this novel method, HZ and MHK are urologists who run the project and provide the data and SNS wrote the manuscript.
+SMKA is the principal surgeon who suggests this novel method, HZ and MHK are urologists who run the project and provide the data, and SNS wrote the manuscript.
 MS analyses the data.
 HZ and MS edited the manuscript.
 All authors reviewed the results and approved the final version of the manuscript.

 Acknowledgments